 Foo Fighters drummer Taylor Hawkins dead at 50

-LOS ANGELES (AP) — Taylor Hawkins, the longtime drummer for the rock band Foo Fighters, has died.
+LOS ANGELES (AP) — Taylor Hawkins, for 25 years the drummer for Foo Fighters and best friend of frontman Dave Grohl, has died during a South American tour with the rock band.
 He was 50.

-There were no immediate details about how Hawkins died, though the band said in a statement Friday that his death was a “tragic and untimely loss.”
+There were no immediate details on how Hawkins died, although the band said in a statement Friday that his death was a “tragic and untimely loss.”

-Foo Fighters were on tour in South America.
-They played a festival in San Isidro, Argentina on Sunday and had been scheduled to play at another in Bogotá, Colombia on Friday night.
+Foo Fighters had been scheduled to play at a festival in Bogota, Colombia, on Friday night.
+Hawkins’ final concert was Sunday at another festival in San Isidro, Argentina.

-“Our hearts go out to his wife, children and family, and we ask that their privacy be treated with the utmost respect in this unimaginably difficult time.”
+“It was a band I grew up with.
+This leaves me empty,” Juan Sebastian Anchique, 23, told The Associated Press as he mourned Hawkins outside the hotel.

+Authorities in Colombia have not commented on Hawkins’ death.
+The U.S. Embassy in Bogota expressed its condolences in a tweet.

-After Foo Fighters founder and front man Dave Grohl, Hawkins was probably the most prominent member of the group, appearing alongside Grohl in interviews and playing prominent roles in the band’s videos.
+After Grohl, Hawkins was the most recognizable member of the group, appearing alongside the lead singer in interviews and playing prominent, usually comic, roles in the band’s memorable videos and their recent horror-comedy film, “Studio 666.”

-He also starred in Foo Fighters’ recently released horror-comedy film, “Studio 666,” in which a demonic force in a house the band is staying in seizes Grohl and makes him murderous.

-Hawkins and other members of the band, Pat Smear, Rami Jaffee, Chris Shiflett, Nate Mendel, are killed off one by one.
-The film allowed the group, who for decades have been one of rock music’s most durable acts, to have fun while acting out a long-running joke.
+Hawkins was Alanis Morrissette’s touring drummer when he joined Foo Fighters in 1997.
+He played on the band’s biggest albums including “One by One” and “On Your Honor,” and on hit singles including “My Hero” and “Best of You.”

+In Grohl’s 2021 book “The Storyteller,” he called Hawkins his “brother from another mother, my best friend, a man for whom I would take a bullet.”

 It’s the second time Grohl has experienced the death of a close bandmate.
 Grohl was the drummer for Nirvana when Kurt Cobain died in 1994.